CharlieJT/Recipes/tests.md

 1. #### Issues with image sizes on the recipe cards.

-    There was an issue with the images in the cards when they were different dimensions, their default behavior is to stretch & shrink the card which can leave the cards looking messy if all of the images were scaled differently.
+    There was an issue with the images in the cards when they were different dimensions, their default behaviour is to stretch & shrink the card which can leave the cards looking messy if all the images were scaled differently.

     **How it was fixed**: